Library & FAQs

 Frequently Asked Questions

-The project kicked off in early 2023, and a series of open houses were held in June, July, and September.
+The project kicked off in early 2023, and a series of open houses were held in June and September 2023.

-In Q3 of 2024, a joint permit application is anticipated to be submitted to the North Dakota Public Service Commission (PSC).
-The ND PSC will review the application and hold a public hearing before making a decision.
+In early 2025, a combined request for a Certificate of Corridor Compatibility and Route Permit application will be submitted to the PSC.
+The PSC will review the application and hold a public hearing before making a decision on the siting application.

 JETx is one of 18 new transmission projects in the Upper Midwest identified by the Midcontinent Independent System Operator (MISO) in Tranche 1 of their Long-Range Transmission Planning effort.
 This project will help ensure electric reliability, increase resiliency to extreme weather events, reduce transmission congestion, and increase access to low-cost energy in the region.

-The typical structure will be approximately 150-foot-high, single-pole, self-weathering steel with double- circuit capability, meaning it can support a second set of conductors.
+The typical structure will be approximately 150-foot-high, single-pole, self-weathering steel with double-circuit capability, meaning it can support a second set of conductors.
 While this is the proposed design, the structure type may vary due to a variety of reasons.
 We'll continue to share more details as they become available.

 The purpose of the transmission line is to increase overall reliability and reduce generator congestion of the grid not only in North Dakota, but across the Upper Midwest.
 This transmission line is not being built because of one specific energy project, and future energy generation resources of all types, including wind, may connect to this line.
 If this occurs, those entities would be subject to separate regulatory processes.